TheHarrek/obsidian-citations/README.md

 Open your obsidian vault as a folder in file explorer, navigate to .obsidian > plugins.

-Drag and drop the obsidian-citations-master folder into your plugins folder.
+Unzip the folder you downloaded (extract all), then drag and drop the obsidian-citations-master folder into your plugins folder.

 3. Enable the plugin